JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 all you need to do is upload an HTTPS certificate, or a certificate chain in the PEM format to the server, and TeamCity will do the rest.

+These settings will affect the built-in Tomcat server configuration.
+If your TeamCity server is [behind a proxy](configuring-proxy-server.md#Set+Up+TeamCity+Server+Behind+Proxy), configure HTTPS on the proxy side.

 [Read this article](https-server-settings.md) for details.
 {product="tc"}